ICPR 2026 Competition on Low-Resolution License Plate Recognition

 Step by step

-1. Request the training data: download and sign the license agreement, then submit the signed document via the ICPR26-LRLPR Dataset Request Form.
+2. Access the training data: download and sign the license agreement, then submit the signed document via the ICPR26-LRLPR Dataset Request Form.
 A Gmail account is required to submit the agreement through the form; however, you must provide an institutional email address in the designated field.
 The dataset will be made available exclusively for non-commercial use and only to institutional email addresses associated with educational or research organizations (e.g., .edu, .ac, or similar).
-Once the request is approved, a download link for the training dataset will be provided;
+After submitting the request and completing your registration for the competition on Codabench, you will receive a download link for the training dataset (please check your spam/junk folder after a few days);

 Rules

-• Team size: each participating team may consist of up to five participants;
+• Team composition: each participating team may consist of up to five participants;

 • Use of external data: external training data is permitted, but its source and usage must be clearly documented by top-ranked teams.
 Teams that rely on external data will be required to report results obtained using only the provided training dataset;

-• Code verification: if deemed necessary by the organizers, top-ranked teams may be asked to either submit their code to the organizers or make it publicly available.
-This may include a complete and reproducible training pipeline, solely to verify that the reported results were obtained algorithmically and without any use of test data during training.
+• No manual labeling: manual inspection or annotation of the test sets is strictly prohibited.
+All predictions must be generated exclusively by automated methods, with no human intervention or post-processing.
+If deemed necessary by the organizers, top-ranked teams may be required to submit their code to the organizers or make it publicly available.
+This may include a complete and fully reproducible training and inference pipeline, used solely to verify that the reported results were obtained algorithmically and without any use of test data during training;

 Evaluation Criteria